-The shop will also offer smoothie bowls, salads and fancy toasts.
+Menu items also include smoothie bowls, salads and fancy toasts.
 All food packaging will be biodegradable and/or recyclable.

-While Sellers and Wilson are still working out design details for the interior of The Juice Joint, being in construction this spring has allowed the owners to adjust the eatery’s layout to meet new health expectations.
+While Sellers and Wilson were still working out design details for the interior of The Juice Joint, being in construction this spring allowed the owners to adjust the eatery’s layout to meet new health expectations.

 Wilson says they ordered less furniture to increase social distancing and are upping sanitation stations.
 But, the two women still want customers to sit and stay awhile compared to the grab and go setup of many other juice shops.